FIVE MOST SURPRISING FINDS

 Verna Keith and Carla Thompson found that darker-skinned Black girls reported significantly lower self-esteem, lower perceived physical attractiveness, and lower social self-concept than lighter-skinned Black girls — differences that persisted after controlling for family income, parental education, and other socioeconomic variables (Keith & Thompson, Sociological Focus, 2001).

 These findings mean something specific.
-They mean there are dark-skinned Black girls growing up in Black families, attending Black churches, surrounded by Black community, who are learning — from the comments of relatives, from the images in media, from the preferences expressed on every screen they look at — that they are less beautiful, less desirable, less valuable than their lighter-skinned peers.
+They mean there are dark-skinned Black girls growing up in Black families, attending Black churches, surrounded by Black community, who are learning that they are less beautiful, less desirable, less valuable than their lighter-skinned peers.
+They learn this from the comments of relatives, from the images in media, from the preferences expressed on every screen they see.
 They are not learning this from white supremacists.
-They are learning it from us:
+They are learning it from us.

 Wages